pyccel/pyccel/docs/quickstart.md

 If you face problems with Pyccel, please take the following steps:

-1. Consult our documentation in the  [`docs/`](https://github.com/pyccel/pyccel/blob/devel/docs) directory;
+1. Consult our documentation at <https://pyccel.github.io/pyccel>;
-2. Send an email message to <pyccel@googlegroups.com>;
-3. Open an issue on GitHub.
+2. Open an issue on GitHub.

 Thank you!